Training for electoral early warning and early response actors

 DESCRIPTION

-Generally, early warning systems are platforms that receive and analyze data to assess it for impending signs or increasing possibility of violence.
-Early warning systems or platforms established to prevent and mitigate election-related violence bring together a number of electoral stakeholders, including potentially the electoral authorities, security agencies and CSOs.
-While early warning systems for electoral violence should ideally operate on a continuous basis to benefit from a longer-term perspective, electoral specific early warning systems are ideally up and running approximately 12 months prior to an election to cover the important pre-polling events including candidate and voter registration.
+Generally, early warning systems are platforms that receive and analyse data to assess them for impending signs or increasing possibility of violence.
+Early warning systems or platforms established to prevent and mitigate election-related violence bring together a number of electoral stakeholders, including potentially the electoral authorities, security agencies and civil society organizations (CSOs).
+While early warning systems for electoral violence should ideally operate on a continuous basis to benefit from a longer-term perspective, electoral-specific early warning systems are ideally up and running approximately 12 months prior to an election to cover the important pre-polling events, including candidate and voter registration.

-There are several actors that may be well placed to be leading on, or involved in the early warning system.
-While CSOs may lead their own ‘early warning’ efforts, the effectiveness of such efforts will largely depend on the degree to which they are able to collaborate with official actors who are mandated to act against violence including for example security forces.
-Examples exist where EMBs and/or Human Rights Commissions have led on electoral early warning and early response.
+There are several actors that may be well placed to be leading or involved in the early warning system.
+While CSOs may lead their own ‘early warning’ efforts, the effectiveness of such efforts will largely depend on the degree to which they are able to collaborate with official actors who are mandated to act against violence, including for example security forces.
+Examples exist where Electoral Management Bodies (EMBs) and/or human rights commissions (HRCs) have led on electoral early warning and early response.

-Training for early warning and early response actors can be a standalone initiative or part of broader capacity strengthening initiatives on conflict prevention, human rights and the role of certain actors in preventing violence during elections.
-A specific training manual will likely need to developed, or where early warning and early warning initiatives exist, existing training materials may be used.
+Training for early-warning and early-response actors can be a stand-alone initiative or part of broader capacity-strengthening initiatives on conflict prevention, human rights and the roles of certain actors in preventing violence during elections.
+A specific training manual will likely need to be developed, or where early warning and early-warning initiatives exist, existing training materials may be used.

 IMPLEMENTATION CONSIDERATIONS

-Where this activity follows the design and roll-out of an electoral early warning and early response system, it will be based on an electoral violence risk assessment and actor mapping (link to options) which will assess the political, social and cultural context and ensure that the training is tailored to local needs and challenges.
-Where the training serves as a standalone activity building on an already existing system, a context analysis may be of value to ensure contextualization and up to date.
-In addition, the following considerations are of value:
+Where this activity follows the design and roll-out of an electoral early warning and early response system, it will be based on an electoral violence risk assessment and actor mapping (link to options), which will assess the political, social and cultural context and ensure that the training is tailored to local needs and challenges.
+Where the training serves as a stand-alone activity building on an already existing system, a context analysis may be of value to ensure contextualization and that the system is up to date.

 1.